asif-mahmud25/burger-builder/README.md

 * Authentication
 * User friendly UI
 * Fully responsive
-* PWA feature for phones (if you add the app to the homescreen on your phone it acts like a ntive android / ios app)
+* PWA feature for phones (if you add the app to the homescreen on your phone it acts like a native android / ios app)

 ## Technologies Used